alahm1/alahm/README.md

 ## Action plan

  - What course of action should we take and why?

 Based on our analysis, we recommend moving forward with a long-term partnership deal with Austin Evans to promote the client's products, as this channel offers the highest potential visibility and ROI.

 We'll keep iJustine and KenTT as secondary options to target specific audiences, focusing on high engagement and consistent reach.

  - What steps do we take to implement the recommended decisions effectively?

-1. Reach out to the teams behind Austin Evans, iJustine, and KenTT to initiate partnership discussions.
+a.
+Reach out to the teams behind Austin Evans, iJustine, and KenTT to initiate partnership discussions.
-2. Negotiate contracts within the allocated budget for each campaign and finalize details.
+b.
+Negotiate contracts within the allocated budget for each campaign and finalize details.
-3. Launch the campaigns, track their performance using agreed-upon KPIs, and monitor conversions closely.
+c.
+Launch the campaigns, track their performance using agreed-upon KPIs, and monitor conversions closely.